-The forest floor was stained red, a pool of blood already concentrating where the ground was low.
+The forest floor was stained red, blood already pooling where the ground was low.
 Droplets of crimson clung to nearby plants like tiny rubies and paw prints the size of my fist marked the earthen floor.

-“Spread out,” Halberd ordered, his tone harsh.
+“Spread out,” Halbread ordered, his tone harsh.
 He stared intently at the tracks.
 “Look for a trail.”

 Where are you?

 The men stayed close, working in small groups.
 With the amount of blood already spilled, Maxus would have left a clear path leading in whatever direction he had limped off to.

 The only reassurance we had was that there was no corpse on the ground; somewhere, he still drew breath.